-The towers that had the best chance of competing for the tallest tower came from groups that did a bit of planning before getting started.
-This is pretty obvious, but I would make sure to include a planning period into the activity.
-It would help to explain that engineers don’t just start building but rather they use a set of blueprints that have been tested with software.
+Groups that planned before they started created towers with the best chance of competing for the tallest tower.
+While this is pretty obvious, I would make sure to include a planning period into the activity.
+Explain that engineers don’t just start building but rather they use a set of blueprints that they have tested with software.

 The tower below has a great blueprint that went with it.
 She built this directly from her drawing which was fun to watch.

 The spaghetti and marshmallow tower lab was a great activity and would be fun to repeat later on in the year.
 I have a feeling that students would take a much more calculated approach if they had a chance to build a second tower.